mariotlemes/non3GPP-WiFi/README.md

 ## Interface Y2 - Conection beetween AP and N3IWF

-The connection between AP and N3IWF will be made by a router that knows the UE network (192.168.1.0/24) and the N3IWF network (192.168.127.0/24), being able to route messages between the two components.
+The connection between AP and N3IWF will be made by veth (virtual ethernet) and the AP will be able to able to route messages between UE (wlan1 interface) and N3IWF (veth).
-Virtual interfaces will be established between AP and Router and Router and N3IWF and routes will be created to exchange messages.
 The ip addressing for the logical interface Y2 and the virtual interfaces are shown in the figure below:

 <p align="center">
     <img src="figs/interface-y2.png"/>